zopa-matthew-blazewicz/7de0a5e6-81db-427d-ad46-98e6036a2dd5/README.md

 ### Scenario: Failing readiness check

-#### Problem:
-We've run into an issue when trying to deploy our service - the readiness check always returns an error, even when the service seems to be running.

 #### Task:
 1. In HealthEndpointIntegrationTest add a missing test for the readiness endpoint.
 2. Fix the bug in the HealthController.